-You'll be given an ID badge and will be provided with login details to access all your E-Learning via the Isle of Wight Council Learning Hub.
+You will be given an ID badge and will be provided with login details to access all your E-Learning via the Isle of Wight Council Learning Hub.
 This has an extensive range of courses available to you as a volunteer, many of which you can choose to complete to support your own ongoing personal and professional development.

-We want to make absolutely sure that you are really well prepared for your role and feel safe and supported.
+We want to make sure that you are well prepared for your role and feel safe and supported.
 Your E-Learning, to be completed in the first 3 months includes:

 Information Security Awareness

 Data Protection Awareness

 Safeguarding Adults

 Equality & Diversity

 Health & Safety Basics & Essentials

 Prevent and Radicalisation

 Professional Boundaries

-All volunteers will also be required to attend a Safeguarding Foundation course, which is a one day course delivered via Microsoft Teams.
+All volunteers will also be required to attend a Safeguarding Foundation course, which is a one-day course.
 There may be further training, depending on the volunteer stream/s you choose.
-There will be a online induction session run regularly for new volunteers by the Volunteer Coordinator.